Home » Dallas Probate Services

-While far from pleasant, sometimes one family member will hide assets, bully or otherwise deceive other members of the family, and these probate disputes need to be litigated in court.
+The death of a loved one and uncertainty can result in individuals acting in ways they would not otherwise act.
+Whether it is withholding information or outright taking of assets, it often ends up in a probate dispute.
+These probate disputes need to be litigated in court if they cannot be resolved out of court.
 If you find yourself in a similar situation, the first step to setting things right is to talk to a Dallas probate attorney.

 If a last will and testament has been drafted, the probate process will include admitting the will to probate and distributing assets according to the will.
 If there is no will, the deceased person’s heirs will inherit according to Texas intestacy laws.
 An executor or administrator will be appointed to help ensure the estate is distributed appropriately.
 There are quite a few steps to complete.
 We help personal representatives get the probate done correctly and efficiently.

 Are you aware of your estate plan?
 You may be shocked to learn that the truth is, everyone has an estate plan.
 Whether they realize it or not, the estate of every person will follow a plan after death.
 For those who have not created a personal, memorialized plan, the laws of Texas will make those decisions for you.
 If you do not like this default plan, you should talk to our Dallas probate attorneys to re-order your affairs.

 In cases where individuals are unable to care for themselves, guardianship serves as a legal arrangement to appoint a responsible person or entity to make decisions on their behalf.
 The guardianship process in Texas is complex and cumbersome.
 We help clients set up and administer guardianship cases.

 Our Dallas Probate Attorneys provide a full range of probate services to our clients.
 Affordable rates, fixed fees, and payment plans are available.
 We provide step-by-step instructions, guidance, checklists, and more for completing the probate process.
 We have years of combined experience we can use to support and guide you with probate and estate matters.